Remove Musty Smells from Clothing

 Enjoy Your Fresh Smelling Clothes

 Whew!
-Who knew there were so many “cures” for musty clothing?
+Who knew there were so many “cures” to remove musty smells from clothing?
 If this problem is plaguing you, try one of the solutions above to see if you can remove the smell.

 Alternatively, try one of the preventative measures such as cleaning your washer regularly and leaving the door to the washer open when not in use.